grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring.md

 ---
-title: "Configuring Jsonnet"
+title: "Configuring Grafana Mimir deployment with Jsonnet"
-menuTitle: "Configuring Jsonnet"
+menuTitle: "Configuring deployment"
 description: "Learn how to configure Grafana Mimir when using Jsonnet."
 weight: 20
 ---

-# Configuration
+# Configuring Grafana Mimir deployment with Jsonnet

 ## Anti-affinity